deeplearning-wisc/MCM/README.md

 - `--in_dataset`: The in-distribution dataset
   - Accepts:  `ImageNet`, `ImageNet10`, `ImageNet20`, `ImageNet100`, `bird200`, `car196`, `flower102`, `food101` , `pet37`,
 - `-b`, `--batch_size`: Mini-batch size
-- `--CLIP_ckpt`: Specifies the pretrained CLIP encoder to use
+- `--CLIP_ckpt`: Specifies the pre-trained CLIP encoder to use
   - Accepts: `ViT-B/32`, `ViT-B/16`, `ViT-L/14`.

 The OOD detection results will be generated and stored in  `results/in_dataset/score/CLIP_ckpt/name/`.

-We provide bash scripts to help reproduce numerical results of our paper and facilitate future research.
+We provide bash scripts to help reproduce the numerical results of our paper and facilitate future research.
 For example, to evaluate the performance of MCM score on ImageNet-1k, with an experiment name `eval_ood`:

 ```sh
 sh scripts/eval_mcm.sh eval_ood ImageNet MCM